pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 I was looking for a simple example problem to demonstrate program optimisation, when I saw a colleague of mine busy with exactly that.
 He had written a routine for de-multiplexing one complex network protocol on high speed data links and found the performance insufficient - so he was optimising it.
 By the time I joined the process he had already improved the speed to be sufficient; I managed to make it a bit faster, too.
-I couldn't use his problem directly as an example, because it was too complex for that, but it reminded me of a much simple problem that could demonstrate the same optimisation tricks: the de-multiplexing of E1 streams.
+I couldn't use his problem directly as an example, because it was too complex for that, but it reminded me of a much simpler problem that could demonstrate the same optimisation tricks: the de-multiplexing of E1 streams.

 It is a very simple problem indeed.
 It is very hard to produce a solution longer than twenty lines (I'll try, however).
 Yet it is a real-world problem